stratoit/internship_2019/disparity_map/README.md

 ### PSMNet

-This method was also listed to have results almost equivalent to iResNet and also had pretained weights for testing on KITTI Dataset.
+This method was also listed to have results almost equivalent to iResNet and also had pretained weights for testing on KITTI Dataset.All the working files are stored in the folder [psmnet](/psmnet).

 #### Result